xuda1979/texas_holdem_ai_gatc/readme.md

 ## Overview

-This project implements a Texas Hold'em AI using Counterfactual Regret Minimization (CFR) and neural networks, including Transformer models.
-The project is designed for Texas Hold'em and supports human vs. AI gameplay with a graphical user interface (GUI).
+This project implements a Texas Hold'em AI using Counterfactual Regret Minimization (CFR) and neural networks built with **PyTorch**.
+It includes Transformer-based strategies and supports human vs. AI gameplay through a graphical user interface (GUI).

 ## Project Structure